zenbhang/Spies_and_Medics/Readme.md

 Each turn a player can play one card or pass.

-If a player passes they won't be able to put down a card until the next round.
+If a player passes they will not be able to put down a card until the next round.

-The remaining player can play as many cards as they want until they also pass.
+The remaining player can play as many cards as they want until they choose to pass.

 Whoever has the highest point value, after both players pass, wins the round.

-If a player wins the first round, they draw 2 cards, and their opponent draws 1 card.
+If a player wins the first round, they draw 2 cards and their opponent draws 1 card.

 If a player wins the second round, and the match hasn't ended, then they draw 3 cards, while their opponent draws 2 cards.